Animal breeding benefits farmers, offers food secure opportunity for mitigating climate change

 In some regions in developing countries, livestock serve multiple purposes in addition to producing meat and milk – for example providing sources of draught power, manure, capital, insurance and social status.
 In these parts of the world, the value placed on targeted breeding for productivity and reduced emissions intensity may also depend on the extent to which improved productivity also serves wider social and environmental objectives.
 Breeding programs and incentives will need to work with those other functions where to engage farmers.

 The practice brief looks to the future of genetic improvements, including precision breeding or “introgression”.
 Introgression involves introducing genetic variants, such as the heat tolerant “slick” gene that produces cattle with shorter, slicker coats, into elite temperate species.
 Temperate species with slick coats would enable more effective adaptation to the tropics, while accelerating genetic improvements in productivity and fertility traits.

 The practice brief also addresses breeding for animals that emit fewer greenhouse gas emissions, a technique that is likely to become commercially available in the next few years.

-While the authors acknowledge challenges to adopting improved livestock genetics, for example identifying the long-term nature of breeding programmes, the need for data and record-keeping systems, and the trade-offs in selecting among different traits, they also document how breeding strategies can be optimised to suit the needs of very different production systems and geographic regions.
+While the authors acknowledge challenges to adopting improved livestock genetics, for example identifying the long-term nature of breeding programs, the need for data and record-keeping systems, and the trade-offs in selecting among different traits, they also document how breeding strategies can be optimized to suit the needs of very different production systems and geographic regions.